Qabel/qabel.github.io/Qabel-Client-Drop.md

 **Key 'module'**
 The name of the module which handle this message.
-* type = STR / INT
+* type = STR

-<a name="key-type"></a>**Key 'type'**
-This key is for the module which handle the message.
-This key is set that the module can easily parse the data.
-The id 0 to 255 are reservated for common message like sending only a boolean
-* type = INT

 **Key 'version'**
-This key describe the version of the module.
+This key describe the version of the drop protocol Qabel use.
 It shall avoid incompatibilities.
 * type = INT

 **Key 'data'**